dra11y/twilio-ivr-tester/README.md

 1. Customize the `IVR_BASE_URL` and `IVR_DEFAULT_PATH` environment variables in your environment or in app.rb according to your setup.

+- If your app takes an `api_key` parameter to protect it from external requests, you can set it in the `API_KEY` environment variable, and it will be passed to your app as a parameter.

 2. Launch your Twilio IVR API app in another Terminal window.

 3. Launch this app: